ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

       - The group name is encoded as a CBOR text string.

       - The set of requested roles is expressed as a single CBOR unsigned integer.
-This is computed as defined in {{sec-format-scope}} of this document, from the numerical abbreviations of each requested role defined in the "Group OSCORE Roles" registry, for which this document defines the entries in {{tab-role-values}} (REQ1).
+This is computed as defined in {{sec-format-scope}} of this document, from the numerical abbreviations of each requested role defined in the "Group OSCORE Roles" registry (REQ1).

 ## Authorization Response {#ssec-auth-resp}